Things To Do

 - West Dean Gardens – 90 acres of beautiful gardens

 We are conveniently placed for many local events.
-The West Meon Book Festival is growing in popularity and each year attracts some well-known authors to speak about their work.
 The Music Festival is hosted by the Primrose Piano Quartet and the music is superb.
 There is so much to do at the free Watercress Festival that the whole family will be entertained and you get a chance to taste all things watercress – extensively grown in this area.
 In Winchester the Hat Fair also offers great free family entertainment and the Festival of Speed at Goodwood and Carfest South are also within easy reach.